jazenwong/wong-blog/_posts/branding/2020-05-04-turning-away-business.markdown

 We'll discuss how these strategies can improve a company's sales and brand image.

-## "Sorry, we aren't a good fit for this project."
+## Sorry, we aren't a good fit for this project.

 Agencies, freelancers, consulting, and service firms, are often approached with all sorts of business requests.
 It's not always wise, however, for a company to take on any and all jobs.
 It's important for a company to decide what their "ideal job" is and why that is.
 This will help them build towards the brand they want to be and get more "ideal jobs."